finos/tracdap/doc/app_dev/tutorial/chapter_1_hello_world.rst

 ---------------

 Now the schema has been saved into TRAC, at some point we will want to retrieve it.
-We can do this using a :class:`MetadataReadRequest<trac.api.MetadataReadRequest>`.
+We can do this using a :class:`MetadataReadRequest<tracdap.api.MetadataReadRequest>`.

 .. literalinclude:: ../../../examples/apps/javascript/src/hello_world.js
     :language: JavaScript